 And since the content of all consciousness is dependent on the conditions of a brain, I think the probability of a soul being conscious after the death of an organism would be close to zero, but for the sake of calculation, I will suggest about 0.1%, which is a lot less than the arbitrary 50% that was originally allotted.

-All that this says about such a supernatural entity is that it would be able to somehow make an appropriately structured piece of living matter able to have specific experiences, such as emotions, fear, boredom, moods, pain, vision, etc., while it was alive.
+All that we could say about such a supernatural entity is that it would be able to somehow make an appropriately structured piece of living matter able to have specific experiences, such as emotions, fear, boredom, moods, pain, vision, etc., while it was alive.
 All of these kinds of experiences would depend on the operations of organism’s brain, that is while there still was a brain capable of providing the sensation or thought.
-It does not justify the acceptance of an immortal soul.

 Beginnings.
 The problem of beginnings, i.e. how can it be that there is something and not nothing, is different from that relating to organisms and the possibility of souls.
 The idea of beginnings relates to what we think about the concepts of time, and change and causation.
 It relates also to ideas of infinity and nothingness.